nss-evening-cohort-26/pos-terminal-the-algorithm-avengers/README.md

 ## Stretch Feature
 - There is an affordance to toggle between the open and closed orders.
 The open orders should show up first.
 - While looking at the list of orders, you should be able to search the orders by name and/or phone number.
-- While looking at the revenue view, I should be able to see a chart of revenue. https://www.loom.com/share/3358904090f24da2b2be8e1c7529885c
+- While looking at the revenue view, you should be able to see a chart of revenue. https://www.loom.com/share/3358904090f24da2b2be8e1c7529885c

 ## Planning for HHP+W